pytorch/torchtune/recipes/README.md

 ### Architecture Optimization

 torchtune integrates with `torchao`(https://github.com/pytorch-labs/ao/) for architecture optimization techniques including quantization and sparsity.
-Currently only some quantization techniques are integrated, see `recipes/configs/quantization.yaml` for more details.
+Currently only some quantization techniques are integrated, see the docstrings in the [quantization recipe](quantize.py) for more details.

 #### Quantize
 To quantize a model (default is int4 weight only quantization):